row158-blog-cr

 Truthfully, the scope and scale of the challenges we face today can overwhelm anyone.
 A recent survey by Yale University indicates that 35% of Americans are very worried about climate change.
 Younger generations are especially concerned, which can lead to feelings of hopelessness, sadness and fear.
 Sometimes, we just don’t know where to begin.

 Fortunately, individual action really can make a difference, and it does not have to be complicated or expensive.
-Analysis by Drawdown Solutions, the research arm of Project Drawdown, reveals that individual and household actions have the potential to produce roughly 25 to 30% of the total emissions reductions needed to avoid dangerous climate change.
+Analysis by Drawdown Solutions, the research arm of Project Drawdown, "reveals that individual and household actions have the potential to produce roughly 25 to 30% of the total emissions reductions needed to avoid dangerous climate change."

 Eating a more plant-rich diet is one of the top two most impactful actions individuals or households can take to combat climate change, according to Drawdown Solutions.